Player1HS/TransformerEphysPrediction/README.md

 ## Data

 The study uses Patch-seq recordings of human neocortical neurons collected by the Allen Institute for Brain Science, combining the L1 GABAergic interneuron dataset of Chartrand et al. (2023) with the L2/3 glutamatergic neuron dataset of Berg et al. (2021).
-Raw data are available from the corresponding publications and the Allen Brain Map.
+Raw data are available from the corresponding publications, the Allen Brain Map, and [Zenodo](https://doi.org/10.5281/zenodo.20500624).
 The preprocessing notebook expects:

 - Per-cell transcriptomic CSVs (intron + exon counts, 50,281 genes) for L1 and L2/3.
 - Per-cell electrophysiological feature tables for L1 and L2/3.